-The College seeks to achieve the objectives set down in the Disability Discrimination Act 2000 as amended by the Special Educational Needs and Disability Acts 2001 and 2005.
+The College seeks to achieve the objectives set down in the Equality Act 2010.
 The college published its Single Equality Scheme in June 2010.
 This is available on request in Braille, large print, audio tape and is published on the college website and intranet.